akingsley319/MLB_xBA_Prediction/README.md

 * Add the ability to introduce weight to pitches in an at bat for batter performance calculation.
 Currently, only the final pitch in the at bat is used.
 * Implement better and faster code for initial file preparation.
 * Introduce new models to test against the current models in place.
-* Introduce updateable graphs to this README.md for easier result viewing of clustered pitches.
 * Enable the project to update the information it has stored in terms of game files (code is in place, but the environment is not).

 ## Resources